 September 27, 2017, 6:00 PM

-Director of the Mendel Museum of the Masaryk University Ondřej Dostál will lecture on the work and contributions of the genius scientist and founder of modern genetics Gregor Mendel at the Embassy of the Czech Republic on September 27, 2017, at 6 pm.
-His reflections will be followed by a concert documentary screening of Mendel: the Legacy, a recorded video-mapping multimedia extravaganza projected on the Augustinian Abbey, where Mendel conducted his research.
+Director of the Mendel Museum of the Masaryk University Ondřej Dostál will lecture on the work of the founder of modern genetics Gregor Mendel and Dr. Marnie E. Halpern of the Carnegie Institution for Science will speak on Mendel's Impact on America at the Embassy of the Czech Republic on September 27, 2017, at 6 pm.
+Their reflections will be followed by a concert documentary screening of Mendel: the Legacy, a recorded video-mapping multimedia extravaganza projected on the Augustinian Abbey, where Mendel conducted his research.
 The video features animation by Emmy and BAFTA winning animator Drew Berry accompanied by a live full-orchestral score by composer Duncan Hendy.

 Film screening courtesy of Mendel Museum at Masaryk University in Brno